nightwarriorftw/nightwarriorftw/README.md

 ## 👨🏻‍💻 About Me:

  🏦 Hi, I'm [Aman Verma](https://nightwarriorftw.netlify.app), a passionate **Software Engineer** 👨🏻‍💻 from India.
-I'm a **creative problem solving enthusiast** and **a product guy**, with a constantly growing love for kick ass products.
+I'm a **creative real world problem solving enthusiast** and **a product guy**, with a constantly growing love for kick ass products.
 I learn by hacking on real time projects.

  🐱 I am also an Open Source Contributor and have contibuted to some good Open Source projects like **Firefox Devtools** and **SecureDrop**